All-Star K!

 All-Star K!, formerly K!
 The 1 Million Peso Videoke Challenge, is a Philippine television karaoke game show broadcast by GMA Network.
 Originally hosted by Arnell Ignacio, it premiered on January 13, 2002.
 The show concluded on October 18, 2009 with a total of 512 episodes.
 Jaya and Allan K. served as the final hosts.
+It is the longest running game show of GMA Network.